-- The Medicaid Autism Waiver is a program to assist children ages 2 through 5 who have been diagnosed with an autism spectrum disorder (ASD)
+- The Medicaid Autism Waiver is a program to assist children age 2 through 6 who have been diagnosed with an autism spectrum disorder (ASD)

 - The waiver provides in-home services using treatment methods that have been proven to be effective for children with ASD

-- Approximately 200 children will be covered throughout the pilot program period which ends in June 2014
+- Approximately 300 children have been covered throughout the pilot program, which ends June 2014

-- Have a child ages 2 through 5 who has an ASD diagnosis from a clinician who is authorized within the scope of their licensure
+- Have an Autism Spectrum Disorder diagnosis from a clinician who is authorized within the scope of their licensure

 - Only the child’s income and assets are used to determine eligibility for the program